Reed-CSTAR/guides/src/bash/file-perms.md

 This permission system would only be so useful if you couldn't change permissions.
 Fortunately, you can use the `chmod` command to change permissions.
 While there's some more advanced usages we won't cover here, the basics are good to know.
-Try the following:
+Before we discuss exactly what this command does, try it out:

 ```shell
 $ chmod ugo-r perm-example.txt